telerik/justmock-docs/getting-started/quick-start.md

 This topic will guide you through several simple steps to enable easier testing of your applications by using __Telerik® JustMock__.
 You will understand a simple principle called Arrange/Act/Assert and get familiar with core methods and properties from the framework, which are used in the most common testing scenarios.

 >Make sure to go through [Installation and Setup]({%slug justmock/getting-started/installation-instructions%}) and [Add JustMock in Your Test Project]({%slug justmock/getting-started/using-telerik-justmock-in-your-test-project%}) to setup your environment and project before proceeding further.
-[JustMock API Basics]({%slug justmock/basic-usage/mock%}) contains basic examples that this article extends.
+The [JustMock API Basics]({%slug justmock/getting-started/basics/basics%}) section contains basic examples that this article extends.

 To illustrate the use of JustMock in the next examples, we will use a sample warehouse and a dependent order object.
 The warehouse holds inventories of different products.
 An order contains a product and a quantity.